MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-cloud-platform-security.md

 - Subscription to differentiate between production from non-production environments
 - Severity to identify high-severity recommendations that often have different SLA and processes relative to low-severity recommendations

-For Azure security configuration recommendations, we surface recommendations of the entire Azure tenant and all its subscriptions based on Azure Security Center best practices.
-Selecting a recommendation redirects you to the recommendation page in Azure Security Center, where you can see additional details about the recommendation and use it to drive remediation by the subscription owner.
+For Azure security configuration recommendations, we surface recommendations of the entire Azure tenant and all its subscriptions based on Microsoft Defender for Cloud best practices.
+Selecting a recommendation redirects you to the recommendation page in Microsoft Defender for Cloud, where you can see additional details about the recommendation and use it to drive remediation by the subscription owner.
 Some recommendations have **Quick Fix** options to remediate the issue.
 For more information about Azure security recommendations, see [Security configuration for Azure](security-config-azure.md).

 ![View Azure recommendations.](media/tutorial-cloud-platform-security-view-azure-recommendations.png)